Mercedes-Benz F100

 The Mercedes-Benz F100 is a concept car by then Daimler-Benz unveiled at the North American International Auto Show in 1991.
 The goal was to show off innovations in control, design, and comfort in passenger cars.

-Innovation
+Introduced technologies

-Year of series production version debut is in parentheses:
+The F100 introduced a number of features that later appeared in production Mercedes models.
+The year of series debut of these features on production Mercedes models is in parentheses: